0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 Compiles Starknet Cairo 1 contracts in the provided path.
 Paths can be files and directories.
 Currently, contracts importing other contracts are not supported (until this is supported, you may try to use [Scarb](https://github.com/software-mansion/scarb) and modifying its artifacts to be compatible with this plugin).

-You can use a custom compiler by providing the path of the directory of its binary executable to `--cairo1-bin-dir` or to the `cairo1BinDir` option in your hardhat config file.
+By default, the dockerized Cairo 1 compiler is used.
+In [venv mode](#existing-virtual-environment), you can use a custom compiler by providing the path of the directory of its binary executable to `--cairo1-bin-dir` or to the `cairo1BinDir` option in your hardhat config file.
 Other CLI options are the same as in the [native Cairo compiler](https://github.com/starkware-libs/cairo).

 ### `starknet-verify`